Flower - Larkspur (signifies good luck and humor)

 French Fries Day

-Beans and Franks Day - When my granddaughters were little my daughter sometimes gave them Beanee Weenees for lunch but they never had plain baked beans.
-Once when they ate at my house I made baked beans.
-After eating her first helping my granddaughter Kelsey said "I want some more of those pretend Beanee Weenees".
+Beans and Franks Day - When my granddaughters were little my daughter sometimes gave them canned Beanee Weenees for lunch but they never had plain baked beans.
+One time when they ate at my house, I made baked beans.
+After eating her first helping my granddaughter, Kelsey, said "I want some more of those pretend Beanee Weenees".

 Puzzle Day - This is the birthday of Erno Rubik, inventor of the Rubik's Cube, who was born on this day in 1944.
 See Puzzle Poems and Quotes.